 Lateral ankle dislocation reduction.

 Posterior Ankle Dislocation.
 Deformity associate with posterior dislocation.
 (Photo contributor: Mark L. Madenwald, MD.)

 Posterior Ankle Dislocation.
 The talus is dislocated posteriorly in relation to the tibia.
 (Photo contributor: Kevin J. Knoop, MD, MS.)

 Lateral Ankle Dislocation.
-The talus is laterally displaced in relation to the tibia. ...
+The talus is laterally displaced in relation ...